Cuisine of the Central African Republic: Cuisine in Bangui

 Bangui is the capital of the Central African Republic, and the staple diet of the people there includes cassava, rice, squash, pumpkins and plantains (served with a sauce) and grilled meat.
 Okra or gombo is a popular vegetable.
 Peanuts and peanut butter are widely used.
-Game is popular, as are the fish-based dishes such as maboké.
+Game is popular, as are fish-based dishes such as maboké.
 Manioc flour is used for preparing fufu.

 There are three types of restaurants in Bangui.
-Some focus on foreign cuisine, such as Relais des Chasses, La Tentation and L'Escale, which are orientated towards French food, and Ali Baba and Beyrouth, which serve Lebanese cuisine.
+Some focus on foreign cuisine, such as Relais des Chasses, La Tentation and L'Escale, which are oriented towards French food, and Ali Baba and Beyrouth, which serve Lebanese cuisine.
 There are a large number of African restaurants, such as the Madame M'boka, a favorite of the locals.
 A number of bars and street food stalls complement Bangui's culinary scene.

 Alcoholic beverages served are locally brewed beer, palm wine and banana wine.
 Non-alcoholic beverages that are drunk include ginger beer.
 Village ecologique Boali en RCA in Boali is known for its local dishes.